patfiaux/RELICS/README.md

 ```

 ### 2. Set up the analysis specification file
 Several parameters must be specified by the user before running RELICS.
-Tutorial walkthrough below describes the most important parameters required to get the analysis going.
+The tutorial walkthrough below describes the most important parameters required to get the analysis going.
 In the process you will analyze a subset of the CD69 CRISPRa screen from (Simeonov et al.)[https://www.nature.com/articles/nature23875].

 #### Option 1: Modify the given template in the `RELICS_tutorial` folder (`Example_analysis_specifications.txt`)
 There is a template specification file already set up for the example data.
 It contains the main flags required to run RELICS.
 The meaning of the different flags are discussed in the next section.

-#### Option 2: Set the flags within `R` and save them to the specification file prior to analysis
+#### Option 2: Set the flags within `R`
-It is also possible to create a specification file from scratch by setting parameters within R. The following steps demonstrate how to set up parameters for the example specification file.
+It is also possible to set the parameters directly within R. The following steps demonstrate how to set up parameters for the example specification file.
 At the end of this section, you will be able to run RELICS on the example data.

 1. Flags are set up in a list object